A site along the Butterfield Overland National Historic Trail

 Betatakin Cliff Dwelling was home to the Ancestral Puebloans over 700 years ago.

-The Hopi, San Juan Southern Paiute, Zuni, and Navajo people have inhabited the canyons for centuries.
+For centuries, the Hopi, San Juan Southern Paiute, Zuni, and Navajo people have inhabited the canyons.
 Springs fed into farmlands on the canyon floor and homes were built in the natural sandstone alcoves.
-The cliff dwellings of Betatakin, Keet Seel, a
+The cliff dwellings of Betatakin, Keet Seel,

 Santa Rosa de Lima de Abiquiú provided a way station for travelers along the Old Spanish Trail in the 1800s.
 It is privately owned by the Archdiocese of Santa Fe.